brikrey67/rails-views/readme.md

 In Rails, we use instance variables in our **controller actions**, so we can have **programmatic access to variables inside of our views**.
 More often than not, these instance variables will contain objects from the database.

-Let's use Active Record to query our database for all artists and save that to an instance variable.
+Let's use Active Record to query (with class method `.all`) our database for all artists and save that to an instance variable.

-In the index action:
+In the index action...
 ```ruby
 def index
   @artists = Artist.all